progit/progit/nl/05-distributed-git/01-chapter5.markdown

 	Who should the emails be sent to? jessica@example.com Message-ID to be used as In-Reply-To for the first email? y

-Dan spuuwt Git een bergje log-informatie uit voor iedere patch die je stuurt, en dat ziet er ongeveer zo uit:
+Dan spuuwt Git een bergje log-informatie uit voor elke patch die je stuurt, wat er ongeveer zo uitziet:

 	(mbox) Adding cc: Jessica Smith <jessica@example.com> from
 	  \line 'From: Jessica Smith <jessica@example.com>'